felixsteinke/cpu-power-calculator/README.md

 Power Model including an array of power data that describes the watt consumption at different utilization levels.

-The collection utilization values are between `0` to `100` with the step range 5.
+The utilization values in the array are between `0` and `100` with the step range 5.

 ```json
 {